lucapette/website/content/writing/my-programming-principles.md

 looks, the way some parts need to change every time some other parts need to change, the non-obvious ways two parts depend on each other, the naming being a little off.
 So many little details, it's the code trying to talk to me.
-If I'm always talking over it though, I won't be able to listen to the code is saying.
+If I'm always talking over it though, I won't be able to listen to what the code is saying.
-If I want it to be a dialogue then, I need to slow down and pay attention to what the code is telling me.
 I have to write less.
 Less is more.

 > Simple ain't easy